 To simplify the process of learning how to use WordPress the right way for you, I am going to break down this section into four parts as shown below.

-Part one: What is the difference between posts and pages in WordPress?
+What is the difference between posts and pages in WordPress?

 Pages are static content entry points, such as home, about, services and hire me pages.